 To start the import process, you will be asked to supply the entire Sedona database in Microsoft Access (*.mdb) format and submit the file as a General work request.
 Note that the file should be the final version of your Sedona data, after your institution has discontinued using Sedona.

 In addition to providing us with your Sedona database, please specify if there is any data we should not transfer into Faculty Success.
-For example, we recommend ignoring course data from Sedona and instead importing scheduled teaching data from your authoritative student information database at a later date, which may be a more accurate source for this information.
+For example, we skip importing course data from Sedona and instead recommend importing scheduled teaching data from your authoritative student information database at a later date, which may be a more accurate source for this information.

 Sedona imports are considered non-standard work requests that typically take longer than 10 business days to complete.
 Before we start the import process, a tentative date will be mutually agreed upon.